-The 2022 Masonic Youth Leadership Camp will be held August 7 – August 12, 2022 at Green Grove Camp at Wakaw Lake.
-The camp is designed for students going into grades 9-12 this fall.
-Depending on registration numbers, campers who have missed the opportunity to attend over the last two years will also be considered for enrollment.

-- entering grade nine, ten, eleven or twelve in the fall of 2023?

 The 2023 Masonic Youth Leadership Camp will be held July 30 – August 4, 2023 at Green Grove Camp at Wakaw Lake.
 The camp is designed for students going into grades 9-12 this fall.

 - entering grade nine, ten, eleven or twelve in the fall of 2023?